Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA

-First, we fix some general notation.
-Fix $e,f>0$ and $\mu,\nu\in\calP$.
-Let $V$ be a finite dimensional $\bbC$-vector space.
-Let $S$ be the symmetric $\bbC$-algebra over $V$, with the grading such that $V$ has the degree 2.
-Let $S_0$ be the localization of $S$ at the ideal $V S$.
-Let $k$ be the residue field of $S_0$.
-Note that $k=\bbC$.
-By $A$ we'll always denote a commutative, noetherian, integral domain which is a graded $S$-algebra with 1.
+Let $V$ be a finite dimensional $\bbC$-vector space, let $S$ be the symmetric $\bbC$-algebra over $V$ and let $\frakm\subset S$ be the maximal ideal generated by $V$.
+We may regard $S$ as a graded $\bbC$-algebra such that $V$ has the degree 2.